TonioGela/blog/content/just.en/index.md

     nohup {{foo_executable}} {{command}} {{argument}} {{conf_file}} &>> {{log_file}} &
 ```

-Nice, we've used a lot of features of just, in particular recipes whose name begins with an underscore are called *hidden recipes*.
-Hidden means that if you run `just --list` they won't get printed, since they're meant to be used internally.
+Nice, we've used many features of just, in particular recipes whose name begins with an underscore are called *hidden recipes*.
+Hidden means that if you run `just --list`, they won't get printed since they're meant to be used internally.
 A special recipe was used, the `default` one, that gets called if you prompt `just` without any recipe name.
-[EDIT] (Since the name is not exactly `default`, just runs the first recipe in the justfile, that has to be a recipe without arguments)
+[EDIT] (Since the name is not precisely `default`, just runs the first recipe in the justfile, that has to be a recipe without arguments)

 ```
 $ just